bijankarki/newGitTest/README.md

 # newGitTest
-# this is kindda information for who uses this system
+# this is kindda instruction for whom uses this system